Gamified onboarding - turning beginner users into real investors.

 2. Careful Saver

-⏩️ Karolina's impact on final design - due to her limited time tutorial path is concise, there is estimated time mentioned and she can quickly skip through the tutorial steps if she already knows certain terms.
+⏩️ Karolina's impact on final design - due to her limited time tutorial path is concise, there is estimated time and task mentioned.
+Also she can quickly skip through the tutorial steps if she already knows certain terms.

 3. Curious Market Discoverer

-🎮 Jakub's impact on final design - tutorial included in Beginner Mode explains the most basic elements and simple instructions from the beginning, plus displays a progress indicator to further motivate finishing.
+🎮 Jakub's impact on final design - tutorial included in Beginner Mode explains the most basic elements and simple instructions from the beginning and he can use help from XTB AI Assistant named "Novo" anytime in the modules.

 Customer Journey Example